xyproto/cxx/README.md

 * Built-in support for testing, clang, debug builds and only rebuilding files that needs to be rebuilt.
 * Uses the caching that is supplied by SCons, no ccache needed.
 * Does not use a `build` directory, it's okay that the `main` executable ends up in the root folder of the project. `main.cpp` can be placed in the root folder of the project, or in its own directory.
-* Only tested on Linux and macOS, but should work on any UNIX-like system.
+* Only tested on Linux, FreeBSD and macOS.
+Should be easy to port to other systems that also has a package manager and pkg-config (or equivalent way to discover build flags).
 * All source filenames must be lowercase.
 * Your include files are expected to be placed in `./include` or `../include`.
 * Source files used by multiple executables in your project are expected to be placed in `./common` or `../common`.